Mutual Defense Treaty between the United States and the Republic of China: Obligations

-The treaty consists of ten main articles.
+The treaty consisted of ten main articles.
 The content of the treaty included the provision that if one country came under attack, the other would aid and provide military support.

 The treaty was limited in application to the defense of the island of Taiwan and the Pescadores only.
 Kinmen and Matsu were not protected by this treaty.
 Therefore, the US stood aside during the Second Taiwan Strait Crisis.
-The treaty also discouraged the Republic of China from initiating any military action against mainland China, since only Taiwan and Pescadores were included and unilateral military actions not supported.
+The treaty also discouraged the Republic of China from initiating any military action against mainland China, since only Taiwan and Pescadores were included, and unilateral military actions were not supported.

-From the viewpoint of US Senate, in conjunction with the ratification of the MDT, a report issued Feb.
+From the viewpoint of the US Senate, in conjunction with the ratification of the MDT, a report issued Feb.
 8, 1955, by the US Senate Committee on Foreign Relations specified: "It is the view of the committee that the coming into force of the present treaty will not modify or affect the existing legal status of Formosa and the Pescadores."

 To avoid any possibility of misunderstanding on this aspect of the treaty, the committee decided it would be useful to include in this report the following statement:

 It is the understanding of the Senate that nothing in the treaty shall be construed as affecting or modifying the legal status or sovereignty of the territories to which it applies.